 From the east: Take Route 90 (New York Thruway) to Exit 43 Highway 21 S to Highway 332 N a half mile From the west: Take Route 90 (New York State Thruway) to Exit 44.
 Highway 332 S approximately seven miles From the south: Hwy 17 W to Corning, merge onto 390N towards Rochester, take Exit 2 to Cohocton, Right onto Maple Avenue, Left onto 317/Hwy 21 N toward Naples.
 Follow Hwy 21 N to Canandaigua, turn Left onto Main Street/Hwy 332- three-quarters of a mile to 252 North Main Street.

-Amusement Park, Antique Shopping, Art Galleries, Beach, Casino, Concert venue, Gourmet/Fine Dining, Historical interests, Lake, Live Music, Movie Theater, Museum, National/State parks, Nature area, golfing, cycling, gardens, Outlet Stores, Performing Theater, Picnic area, Religious Services, River, Ski area, Vineyard, Winery
+Amusement Park, Antique Shopping, Art Galleries, Beach, Casino, Concert venue, Extreme sports, Gourmet/Fine Dining, Historical interests, Lake, Live Music, Movie Theater, Museum, National/State parks, Nature area, golfing, cycling, gardens, craft breweries, Outlet Stores, Performing Theater, Picnic area, Religious Services, River, Ruins, Ski area, Tours, Vineyard, Winery

-Air conditioning, Board games, CD player, Computer, Copier, Hot tub/whirlpool tub, Internet Service, Library, Telephone, Videos, Wedding Facilities , outside deck, picnic table, gardens and gazebo, guest refrigerator
+Board games, Coffee/Tea facilities, Fridge, Hot tub/whirlpool tub, Ironing Board, Library, Microwave, Movie library, Parking, Telephone, Videos , outside deck, picnic table, gardens and gazebo, guest refrigerator

-Air conditioning, Alarm clock, Amenities Basket, Bath robes, DVD Player, In-room internet, Desk, Fireplace, Hairdryer, Radio, Satellite/Cable TV, TV, Turndown Service, VCR, Wi-Fi
+Air conditioning, Alarm clock, Amenities Basket, Bath robes, DVD Player, Desk, Fireplace, Hairdryer, Radio, Satellite/Cable TV, TV, Turndown Service, Wi-Fi

 Lynne and Bill Keiper

-We appreciate everything the Finger Lakes has to offer: biking, hiking, antiquing, wine tasting, great food and the SCENERY!
+We appreciate everything the Finger Lakes has to offer: biking, hiking, antiquing, wine & beer, great food and the SCENERY!
 Native Pennsylvanians who spent 20 years in Ohio, we retired to upstate NY for the views, the people, and the weather (most of it anyway...)

 Low fat , Restrictive , Vegetarian , Dairy-Free, Gluten Free